SkiylianSoftware/YT-automation/README.md

 ### What's included
 - Re-Authentication   - Allows the user to manually re-authenticate to all services without running any other entrypoints.
+- All-Automation      - Automatically run the playlist / calendar endpoints at once.
 - Playlist Automation - Automatically add videos to their respective playlists based on video and playlist title.
 - Calendar Automation - Automatically put released and upcoming videos in two google calendars based on publish date.
 - Background Music    - Automatically populate a shotcut file with a random selection of background music in its own track.